xeraa/cms-security/README.md

 ### Interpretation

+* Joomla had the most vulnerabilities, more than 50% more than TYPO3.
+* Drupal had the least vulnerabilities in the given period, but also had the highest number of vulnerabilities per LOC -- which is kind of counter intuitive.
+* SilverStripe has had the least security issues per LOC and also the overall count is pretty low.
+* While TYPO3 and SilverStripe had significantly more security flaws in 2010 than in 2011, it's just the other way around for WordPress and Joomla.
+However, I wouldn't be so bold as to suggest the code base of the former ones has matured and will be (more) secure in the future.
+Taking a look at only two sample years, doesn't give an indication of development.
 * While Joomla is still supporting 1.5, 1.6 has been replaced by 1.7 so they have only been supporting two versions at the same time (like most other projects).
 This is important as we don't want to punish projects for providing more support than others.